-In this case, you are probably best employing set and forget as a profit taking method using daily and 4hr price action strategies, but there is a big assumption in this.
+In this case, you are probably best employing a forex set and forget strategy as a profit taking method using daily and 4hr price action strategies, but there is a big assumption in this.

 The scenario above assumes you are a) not trained in reading price action context, or b) your trade will likely hit its stop loss or take profit after you enter, but while you are busy.

-Hence, unless you are not trained to read the price action context in real time, or the trade will close while you are at work, then you are a decent candidate for set and forget trading.
+Hence, unless you are not trained to read the price action context in real time, or the trade will close while you are at work, then you are a decent candidate for a set and forget forex trading strategy.